How to Organize NotebookLM Notebooks at Scale (2026)

-NotebookLM notebooks stay organized at scale through clear naming conventions, topic-based grouping, and strategic use of multiple notebooks when projects exceed source limits.
+NotebookLM keeps your notebooks organized at scale through clear naming conventions, topic-based grouping, and splitting into multiple notebooks when a project outgrows the source limit.

-Each notebook holds up to 50 sources on the free plan, 300 on Plus, and 600 on Ultra.
+Each notebook holds up to 50 sources on the free plan, 100 on Plus, 300 on Pro, and up to 600 on Ultra.
 That structure works fine for single-topic research.
 But managing 20+ notebooks across multiple projects creates real problems with naming chaos and source sprawl.

 Large projects often need multiple notebooks working together.
 NotebookLM treats every notebook as an isolated container.
 There's no global search, no cross-referencing, and no way to link notebooks together.
 Planning your organization system before your research grows saves hours of restructuring later.